LordDashMe/lorddashme.github.io/v3/README.md

 - Use this registered custom npm script command ```npm run start:dev``` to start developing with exposed port stated in the CLI output.

+- Note: The Development mode right now is not stable as you may see, because in the Development mode all the assets are loaded across all pages.
+So better to test it with Pre Production Build files.

 ##### Testing Pre Production Build Files

 - To clean the gatsby build files: ```npm run build:clean```.